alainwolf/roll.urown.net/about.rst

   * Access to from anywhere
   * Synchonized accross all devices.

-Essentially what you already get today from, Google, Facebook, Twitter, Skype, phone company, cable-tv provider, web-hoster.
+Essentially what you already get today from big internet companies, cable-tv providers, web-hosters, phone and mobile companies.

+Why
+---

 You never loose control over your data and everything is encrypted ...
  * when stored on any device
  * when transferred over a network

+How
+---

+Using open-source products on your own devices instead of commercial services.